tigera-solutions/azure-hub-spoke-aks-egress-gateways/README.md

 kubectl exec -it -n default netshoot -- curl -v http://www.tigera.io
 ```

 You should see a message similar to the following.
+The request should be denied by the Azure Firewall.

 ```
 *   Trying 178.128.166.225:80...